April 25 - May 9, 2018

 Visit the gallery

-DAY 6, Sun.
-November 12.
+DAY 6, Tue.
+May 1.
 This morning we drive about 4 1/2 hours to Walvis Bay and check into the Pelican Bay Hotel about lunch time.
 We relax, have lunch, and then when the light gets good we'll photograph around the lagoon to capture flocks of flamingos, pelicans, and other water birds.
+You also have the option of doing a flight over the dunes if weather permits.
 Dinner will be a la carte at "The Raft" restaurant opposite of the hotel.
 Overnight Pelican Bay Hotel (B, L, D)

-DAY 8, Tue.
-November 14.
-After breakfast we transfer to the airport for our flight to Johannesburg.
+DAY 8, Thur.
+May 3.
 We will be met and transferred to domestic departures for a flight to Skukuza where we will then we driven to our bush lodge at Sabi Sabi.
 Overnight Sabi Sabi Bush Lodge - suites (B, L, D)

 Tour cost: $10,750 Includes: